VictorCabrejos/ComputationalFinance/README.md

-# ComputationalFinance
+# Computational Finance
-Computational Finance -  Python script that computes summary statistics for a group of stocks from a file of trading data.
+Python script that computes summary statistics for a group of stocks from a file of trading data.